kwasniew/hyperbook/README.md

     action: (state, data) => state,
   });
 ```
 This effect wraps HTTP POST.
-The action to be triggered on successful response is not doing anything.
+The action to be triggered on successful response is not doing anything yet.

-To use this effect in an action use the following signature:
+To trigger this effect from an action use the following signature:
 ```javascript
 const EffectfulActions = oldState => [newState, Effect];
 ```